 There is an old, insane woman who runs among the gravestones, her hair drawn away from her scalp as she frantically searches for the graves of her children whom she murdered.

-Other frequently spotted ghosts include a businessman shrouded figure, and even a floating nun.
+Other frequently spotted ghosts include a businessman-shrouded figure and even a floating nun.

 City Of London Cemetery and Crematorium

-This property is located in north east London and was commissioned back in 1853.
+This property is located in northeast London and was commissioned back in 1853.
 This has been the site of long-term hauntings of various spirits to the point that it has been professionally investigated.

 The Old Bailey

-As one might expect, this area is charged with a great deal of negative energy including the spirit of ‘The Black Dog of Newgate’.
-This spirit is said to be that of a former inmate who were starving back in 1596 during a great famine.
+As one might expect, this area is charged with a great deal of negative energy, including the spirit of ‘The Black Dog of Newgate’.
+This spirit is said to be that of a former inmate who was starving back in 1596 during a great famine.
 He was murdered by his cellmates and eaten and has been known to appear as a rabid black dog haunting the Old Bailey.